ariakerstein/gatsby-blog-2020/content/blog/openloops/index.md

 ---

-Avoiding open loops like too many tabs

 I pass over a graveyard.
-If I had to guess I would say the overwhelming majority of bones beneath the stones had unfinished business and open loops.
-What a gift to close off your open business before dying.</p>
+If I had to guess I would say the overwhelming majority of bones beneath the stones had unfinished business - open loops.

 <p>Yom Kippur is the Jewish response to solving this issue and putting it on the calendar.</p>
 <p>March is about closing open loops of projects.
 Here’s one &#8211; the radio that’s sitting in my basement.
 We got 90% of the way done then put it aside and that was that.
 Now it’s collecting dust.
 That’s a small example.</p>
 <p>How do we select what the next item to pop on top of the queue should be?
 Sometimes it’s urgent.
 Sometimes it’s just a priority we’re finally getting to.
 Often times the best thing to do is just</p>